MSanjanatelkar/JenkinsPipeline/README.md

 # JenkinsPipeline

-Pipeline as code with Jenkin
+Pipeline as code with Jenkins

-successful